 Cole has litigated many constitutional cases in the Supreme Court, including Texas v.
 Johnson and United States v.
 Eichman, which extended First Amendment protection to flag burning; Masterpiece Cakeshop v.
-Colorado Civil Rights Commission, in which the ACLU represented a gay couple refused service by a bakery because they sought a cake to celebrate their wedding; and Bostock v.
-Clayton County, which ruled that Title VII bars discrimination on the basis of sexual orientation and gender identity is prohibited by Title VII; and Mahanoy Area School District v.
+Colorado Civil Rights Commission, in which the ACLU represented a gay couple refused service by a bakery because they sought a cake to celebrate their wedding; Bostock v.
+Clayton County, which established that employment discrimination on the basis of sexual orientation and gender identity is prohibited by Title VII; and Mahanoy Area School District v.
 B.L. which protected a high school student’s profane off-campus, online social media post from school discipline.
 As the ACLU National Legal Director, he has overseen a wide range of Supreme Court litigation, including cases extending privacy protection to cell phone location data, striking down President Trump’s effort to add a citizenship question to the census, protecting Black Lives Matters protesters from liability for the acts of others, enforcing Black citizens’ voting rights in Alabama and South Carolina, and challenging the Muslim ban, the border wall, and a range of anti-asylum policies.

 Cole’s victories include: successfully defending for over 21 years a group of Palestinian immigrants whom the government sought to deport for their political affiliations; striking down the anti-communist provisions of the Immigration Act; challenging restrictions on federally funded AIDS education; barring Randall Terry and Operation Rescue from blocking access to abortion providers; and freeing several Arab and Muslim immigrants detained on secret evidence.
 Cole, who began his career at the Center for Constitutional Rights, litigated many of these cases in cooperation with ACLU attorneys across the country.